 Applications are due by noon Friday, September 22nd.

 Grants up to $2,000 for empirical research Summer and/or Fall 2023.
 Empirical research includes any use of systematically gathered evidence or data (not necessarily quantitative) to answer a politically relevant question.

 The Jere Bruner Research Grant in Politics was established in 2000 with gifts from the Oberlin College alumni and friends in honor of Jere Bruner, Emeritus Professor of Politics.

 Dr. Bruner served the College from 1967 to 1997, pursuing rigorous empirical research on such socially relevant issues as public opinion, political parties, interest groups, and the connection between race and politics.
 The grant encourages and supports rigorous empirical research on political topics by Oberlin students.

-The James C. Gaither Junior Fellows Program provides an opportunity for approximately 12 students who desire careers in international affairs to have a substantive one-year working experience in Washington, D.C.
-Junior Fellows work as research assistants to scholars working at the Carnegie Endowment for International Peace.
+The James C. Gaither Junior Fellows Program provides an opportunity for approximately 14 students who desire careers in international affairs to have a substantive one-year working experience in Washington, D.C.
+Gaither Junior Fellows work as research assistants to scholars working at the Carnegie Endowment for International Peace.

-Due to the limited number of students accepted, CEIP requires that all applicants be nominated by their university and that universities nominate no more than two (or three if at least one of those three applicants is from a historically underrepresented group).
-Applicants must be graduating seniors or students who have completed their bachelor's degree within the past academic year.
+Applicants must be graduating seniors or individuals who have graduated within the past academic year.
 No one will be considered who has started graduate studies (except those who have recently completed a joint masters/bachelors program).
 View the the 2023-24 Programs and Projects and Carnegie Endowment Fellowship FAQ sheet for more information.

 Students interested in applying for the Gaither Junior Fellows Program should consult with Oberlin's nominating official, Kristina Mani (Politics), email@example.com for details about the nomination process.
 The application for nomination is due Friday, December 2, 2022 (including letters of recommendation).